-Like so many great things, vermouth hails from Italy.
-The fortified wine, customarily hit with a complicated botanical, herb, and spice bill, rose to prominence in Turin in the late 18th Century.
-Vermouth has since gone on to play a massive role in vintage drinks ranging from the Manhattan to the Martini.
+Like so many great things that we now have and use on a daily basis, the libation we call vermouth hails from Italy.
+A fortified wine, customarily enhanced with blend of botanicals, herbs, and spices rose to prominence in Turin in the late 18th Century.
+Vermouth has since gone on to play a massive role in vintage drinks ranging from the Manhattan to the Martini and beyond.

 There are a few varieties depending on how much residual sugar there is and what grape or fortifying agent was used in the process, but vermouths are generally split into white, red, sweet, and dry categories.
 Brands like Martini & Rossi make perfectly serviceable vermouths, especially as mixers, but there are far more compelling options out there.

 Part of vermouth’s appeal is its ability to cover just about the entire palate.
 Because it is made with so many ingredients – often concealed and proprietary – the result is a beverage that is at once sweet, bitter, zesty, floral, spicy, tart, and crisp.
 Keeping pace with all that flavor is half the fun.

 The reasons for having a healthy supply of good vermouth on hand are many.
 For starters, you’re probably not drinking enough Negronis.
 Vermouth’s wild aromatics and earthy, floral flavors give the classic Italian cocktail the backbone it deserves.

 Vermouth breathes life into a Martini and takes whisky to new heights in a Boulevardier.
 It is great on its own and one of few spirits that drinks well at all hours.
 It’s as good as a pre-supper sipper as it is with charcuterie during a midday picnic.

 While Italy and France have become known for their homegrown vermouths, the U.S. and its status as a producer is still emerging.
 But that’s not to say there aren’t several worth your time.
 Here are a few top-rated, American-made vermouths to tipple.